ThePrince05/ShowStasher/README.md

 - "For series or anime, make sure filenames include tags like S01E01 so the app can detect season and episode numbers."

 - "If a file isn’t picked up properly, try renaming it to a cleaner format - just the title or title with S01E01 works best."

+- 🌀 Anime files are also moved to the  TV Series folder, and handled just like other TV series.

 ## 🤝Contributing and Contacts
 I welcome contributions, suggestions, or questions!